So I’m delighted to be writing this update back in Nottingham for the triumphant return of New Adventures, once again accompanied by my Western Flyer.

-It’s been almost six years since my original review so I thought a quick update on my Western Flyer might be useful – how’s it wearing, am I still using it, that sort of thing.
+It’s been almost six years since my original review so I thought an update on my Western Flyer might be useful.

 I was surprised to see that the original review was six years old not just because it feels like yesterday, but because my Western Flyer still looks like new.
 I’ve taken this bag all over Europe, from Belfast to Berlin, it’s been in planes, trains and automobiles and is showing no signs of wear.
-Not one.
+None.
+Nada.
+Zip.

 I knew Tom Bihn had a great reputation for quality, but this is something else – every stitch, every seam and every zip is still 100%.